Influenza Immunisation Program 2025

 This age group receives a flu vaccine made specifically to boost the immune response for better protection.

-People with certain medical conditions are more likely to have complications and being hospitalised from flu.
+People with certain medical conditions are more likely to have complications from the flu.
 These medical conditions include:

 • cardiac disease